 You can’t see the beam, but if you take the small box with your fingers, you can bend it.
 Bend it a little at a time, while clicking the remote until the door opens.

 Do not proceed until you are confident that you understand all of the steps and that you are capable of completing the repair.
-Some repairs and maintenance however should only be performed by qualified technician
+Some repairs and maintenance, however, should only be performed by a qualified garage repair technician.